ataniz/bitcoin-privacy-curriculum/5-bitcoin_privacy.md

 TODO: attacks on bitcoin privacy, eclipse? miner cencorship?

-TODO: federations (bitcoin beach wallet, fedimint), social
+TODO: federations (bitcoin beach wallet, chaumian mints), social

 ## discussion questions

 - Looking at blockchains that are supporting confidential transactions, a question appears: Is "privacy by default" a valid reason for sacrificing "easy verifiably"?
 What are some other implications of having an "opaque" blockchain?

-- How does receiver/sender anonymity compare in bitcoin and lightning?

 - Does coin swapping provide a protection against censorship?
 How is it different from 'playing musical chairs'?
 Does it really improve the overall fungibility of bitcoin? (what I mean here it that 'tainted' coins still stay 'tainted')